 Thanksgiving is an American holiday, but if you’re in town, know that you can find places to celebrate the holiday in larger cities.
 And don’t forget to learn how to say Happy Thanksgiving in Italian!

 10 Best Places to Visit in Italy in November

 In alphabetical order:

 Emilia Romagna – Visit producers of some of Italy’s most treasured foods in Parma (prosciutto di Parma, parmigiano reggiano cheese), Modena (aceto balsamico) and Bologna (mortadella).
-Check out the world famous mosaics in Ravenna.
-Or, visit some of Italy’s car museums and factories (Lamborghini and Ferrari are both near Modena).
+Check out the world-famous mosaics in Ravenna.
+Or, visit some of Italy’s car museums (great with kids!) and factories (Lamborghini and Ferrari are both near Modena).